WayneDW/Interacting-Contour-Stochastic-Gradient-Langevin-Dynamics/mnist_energy_exploration/README.md

 This code is only conducted based on a single chain to show how the interacting random field function outperforms the vanilla alternatives.

+You can see (I)CGLD yields volatile losses, which implies remarkable mode explorations.

 SGD
 ```python
 $ python3 bayes_cnn.py -sn 500 -lr 1e-6 -classes 5 -zeta 0 -T 0